KenNyholm/KenNyholm.github.io/_tabs/about.md

 Here I post papers, MATLAB, and Julia code.

-I only recently started  programming in [Julia](https://julialang.org) and I will post code and examples as I generate them.
+I only recently started programming in [Julia](https://julialang.org).
+I will post code and examples as I generate them.